International Solar Alliance: Progress

 On 30 June 2016, the alliance entered into an understanding with the World Bank for accelerating mobilization of finance for solar energy.
 The Bank will have a major role in mobilizing more than US$1 trillion in investments that will be needed by 2030, to meet ISA's goals for the massive deployment of affordable solar energy.

 As of 2023, the Framework Agreement of the ISA was signed by multiple countries, such as the United States, Japan, France, India, Brazil, Australia, Argentina, Chile and Algeria, and ratified by 52 other countries.
 With ratifications by 15 countries, the ISA would become a treaty based inter-governmental international organisation and it would be recognized by UN legally to become fully functionable.

 At the World Future Energy Summit (WFES) held in Abu Dhabi in January 2018, the government of India announced the establishment of a $350 million solar development fund to enable the financing of solar projects.

+As of 2026, the International Solar Alliance (ISA) consists of over 120 member and signatory countries.
+While the United States joined the alliance in 2021, it officially announced its withdrawal from the ISA on 7 January 2026 as part of a broader exit from 66 international organizations.
+Despite this, the ISA continues to be led by India and France, focusing on mobilizing solar finance for the Global South.